leonardomendix/docs/content/en/docs/refguide7/desktop-modeler/dialogs/upload-to-version-control-dialog.md

 With this dialog box you can upload an application that is not yet stored in a version control server.

-{{< figure src="/attachments/refguide7/desktop-modeler/dialogs/upload-to-version-control-dialog/upload-to-version-control-server-dialog.png" alt="" >}}
+{{< figure src="/attachments/refguide7/desktop-modeler/dialogs/upload-to-version-control-dialog/upload-to-version-control-server-dialog.png" >}}

 To open the **Upload to Version Control Server** dialog box, go to **Project > More Versioning > Upload to Version Control Server**.

-{{< figure src="/attachments/refguide7/desktop-modeler/dialogs/upload-to-version-control-dialog/project-more-versioning-upload-to-version-control-server.png" alt="" >}}
+{{< figure src="/attachments/refguide7/desktop-modeler/dialogs/upload-to-version-control-dialog/project-more-versioning-upload-to-version-control-server.png" >}}

 ## 2 Where Should We Upload Your App?